jaimiemontague/dementia-caregiver-app/README.md

 ## Contact & Support

-If you’re a caregiver in crisis or need help using the app:
+If you're a caregiver in crisis or need help using the app:

    -Visit the **"Help Now"** section inside the app
    -Or email us at [kristamesenbrink@dementiasuccesspath.com](mailto:kristamesenbrink@dementiasuccesspath.com)